kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 **Computationally**, Deep Funding is $O(wn)$ in the _number of proposals_ $w$ and the _number of votes_ $n$.

-Unlike the Bradley-Terry and Spectral methods, which requires $O(k^2)$ votes, Deep Funding aims to produce similar results with $O(k)$ votes or less, perhaps as few as one vote for every ten items.
+Unlike the Bradley-Terry and Spectral methods, which requires $O(k^2)$ votes, Deep Funding aims to produce similar results with $O(k)$ votes or less, perhaps as few as one vote for every ten items (note that this _does not_ take into account the computational effort needed to propose the proposals themselves)
 This reduction in complexity from quadratic to sub-linear means that Deep Funding methods can be applied to problems not computationally tractable for the other techniques.
+Deep Funding's central limitation is that it can only produce results as good as the proposals it takes as input.
+The $O(k)$ votes are only enough to score existing proposals, not to produce them.

 ## Pair Selection